qussaikh/E-Commerce-project/README.md

 # Spring Boot Security with JWT Implementation
-The Secure Movie Service is  web application developed in Java, leveraging the Spring Security framework to ensure a secure and authenticated experience for users.
+The Secure Fruit Service is web application developed in Java, leveraging the Spring Security framework to ensure a secure and authenticated experience for users.
-The project is designed to manage user authentication, authorization, and movie-related operations through a set of well-defined RESTful API endpoints.
+The project is designed to manage user authentication, authorization, and fruit-related operations through a set of well-defined RESTful API endpoints.

 Project implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT).
 It includes the following features: